 - Lavender oil is great for the skin, others to try would be Gentle Baby (a blend), Ylang Ylang, or Carrot Seed.

-It’s now been a week and I never did have any peeling, itching, blistering or anything.
-I was certain all of that was coming because I’ve been burned like that before, but it looks like the power of God’s nature came in and kapowed it’s butt!
+It’s now been a week and I never did have any peeling, itching, blistering or anything after using this natural sun relief spray.
+I was certain all of that was coming because I’ve been burned like that before, but it didn’t!
+It looks like the power of God’s nature came in once again and kapowed it’s butt!